Updated: Jan 24, 2022

 I've recently been thinking about a couple of situations that seem like they could be managed more skillfully, next time.
-One was that a member of an online group I'm a part of was called-out in a way that was unkind and reactive.
-The other was that I became more aware of a person's long-standing language habits can be harmful, and how people around this person just let it slide.
+The first was that a member of an online group I'm a part of was called-out in a way that was unkind and reactive.
+The second was when visiting a long-time, elder friend, I became aware that his long-standing language habits can be harmful, and how people around him (including me) just let it slide.
 Though one situation seems like it was too fast, and one was maybe too slow, I'm appreciating looking at both with a lens of spaciousness, because it seems to allow for all that is, and to provide more room for more perspective.

 Does this need to be said?

 Does it need to be said by me?

 Does it need to be said now?